A1zen-Sosuk3/SEO_of_websites/README.md

 # SEO_of_websites
-School project, something like start course of seo websites, idk
+School project, something like starter course for beginners in seo websites, idk